Funeral, burial, cremation, alkaline hydrolysis or scattering: your rights

 As of July 1, 2012, prepaid contracts are guaranteed.
 This means a service provider must supply everything specified in your contract when you need it without additional charges, even if prices have gone up.

 If you tell a funeral, cemetery, crematorium or alternative disposition operator provider that you need material in an accessible format (for example, large print or audio format) it must be made available to you at no extra cost.

-You have a right to ask the Bereavement Authority of Ontario or the Government of Ontario if disciplinary actions have ever been taken against a bereavement-related business or its employees and if their licenses are in good standing.
+You have a right to ask the Bereavement Authority of Ontario if disciplinary actions have ever been taken against a bereavement-related business or its employees and if their licences are in good standing.